New Mandala is an academic blog.

 - And anything else you think New Mandala readers might appreciate.

-All articles should be sent to the editor (email@example.com) as a Word document (or equivalent), including a short bio note at the end.
+All articles should be sent to the editor (email@example.com) as a Word document, including a short bio note at the end.
 Please also send us your headshot (at least 500 pixels), and any social media or other website details.

 You may send suggested images, but you must have the rights to them or they must be creative commons.
 Send photos as a separate attachment.
 A picture speaks a thousand words, so our preference is for visually engaging photography or illustrations.

 Show your expertise, make your point